 Located in the Mahalangur sub-range of the Himalayas, Mt.
 Everest borders several other high peaks above the height of 8000 meters.
 The Mahalangur sub-range is a collection of several mountains on the northeast side of Nepal.
 It mainly consists of three sections, and they are Makalu, Barun, and Khumbu.
 Among them, the Khumbu region is the best known to access the Everest Base Camp.

-Where is Mount Everest Located, what Country?
+Where is Mount Everest Located, and in what Country?

 Located in the Mahalangur Himal sub-range of the Himalayas, Mt.
 Everest is also known as “Sagarmatha” in the Nepali language and “Chomolungma” in the Tibetan language.
 Mount Everest acts as a border between Nepal and Tibet.